fond-of/propel/README.md

 ## Fixes
 Elements which are fixed by this package

-- Drop of unique indices
+- add unique indices by constraint
-  - Before: `ALTER TABLE...`, After: `DROP INDEX...`
+  - Before: `CREATE UNIQUE INDEX...`, After: `ALTER TABLE...`